Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 * That changed when [Amazon Connect](https://aws.amazon.com/connect/) and [Service Cloud Voice](https://www.salesforce.com/products/service-cloud/solutions/call-center-management/) was introduced in Summer '20.

 * This is the first time Telephony is getting a huge upgrade!
+And that's really exciting!

+* Based on the Business requirements, i have gathered the following topics needed for Contact Center Implementation.

 ## Project Scope

-* Project Scope can be broadly classified into the following topics
+* Project Scope can be broadly classified into the following topics:
   * Telephony Infrastructure
+    * TollFree Support
+    * DID Support
+    * Outbound Call
   * IVR(Interactive Voice Response)/ACD(Automatic Call Distribution)/Call Flow
   * Salesforce Features
     * SoftPhone Application